Materials

 Wherever possible, we avoid using new raw materials.
 Instead, we make all our fabrics from recycled yarn.

 Other plastic components such as buttons, nylon zippers, and care labels are also sourced from recycled materials.
-However, for certain elements like our waterproof zipper, we are still actively searching for a suitable recycled alternative.
+However, for certain elements like our waterproof zipper, we are still actively searching for a suitable recycle for certain elements like our waterproof zippered alternative.

 Closed-loop system